 Multilevel Approval Management

-forms a new approach in the planning and approval of compensation data that differs from traditional administration strategies that focus upon the employee.
-Unlike these strategies, the Multilevel Approval System is centered upon the organizational structure of the enterprise, rather than the employees assigned to the units within it.
+is a forms of new approach in the planning and approval of compensation data that differs from traditional administration strategies that focus upon the employee.
+Unlike these strategies, the iContro ERP G6 Multilevel Approval System is centered upon the organizational structure of the enterprise, rather than the employees assigned to the units within it.

 Since the Multilevel Approval System is based on the organizational structure, it is designed with the intent of simplifying, for each successively higher-level manager within that structure, the administration and execution of the entire compensation planning cycle.